Cara Rock-Singer

 Email: cb337@columbia.edu; Telephone: (212) 851-4134

-Laura Levitt, Professor of Religion, Jewish Studies, and Gender, Temple University
+Laura Levitt, Professor of Religion, Department of Religion, Temple University

 1114 West Polett Walk, Philadelphia, Pennsylvania 19122